inoxlang/inox/README.md

 **<summary>What is the state of the codebase (quality, documentation, tests) ?</summary>**

 As of now, certain parts of the codebase are not optimally written, lack sufficient comments and documentation, and do not have robust test coverage.
-The first version (0.1) being now released, I will dedicate 20-30% of my working time to improving the overall quality, documentation, and test coverage of the codebase.

 </details>